Are My Assets Safe?

 In the case of Stanford, it appears suspiciously high yields were offered to clients investing in certificates of deposit in a related offshore bank.

-Summarized below are some of the key factors ensuring the safety of our clients’ assets, the majority of which did not exist in the above-mentioned and other fraudulent security cases.
+Summarized below are some of the key factors ensuring the safety of our clients’ assets, the majority of which did not exist with other fraudulent security cases.

 - Our investment offerings are transparent and diversified – our investment offerings are widely known and owned – and easily vetted by our clients.

-- As a fiduciary trust company, we are examined each year by the Office of Commissioner of Banks for the State of North Carolina.
+- As a fiduciary trust company, we are examined each year by the North Carolina Office of the Commissioner of Banks.

 - Our operations and internal controls are reviewed annually by an outside public accounting firm.